aturgeo3/Dal-Quor/README.md

 ## Downloads
 [Can be found here](http://voidcraft.tamaized.tk/mod.php)

-DEV may be unstable but is the latest
+DEV is an unstable version meant for testing purposes.
+It may sometimes be a later build than the stable, it may not.

 ## Modpacks
 * Sure, provide a link to this github.